-OMAHA (DTN) -- Closely-eyed rain prospects in southern Brazil, and favorable conditions elsewhere in South America, are the key weather items for the commodity trade's attention Monday.
+OMAHA (DTN) -- Attention to rain chances in southern Brazil, and a wet pattern for the season in the Midwest forecast, are the key weather items for the commodity trade's attention Thursday.

 Bryce Anderson can be reached at email@example.com